ltzone/blog/docs/course/EE359/3_similar.md

   - Prob. that some row in band unequal = $1- t^r$
 - Prob. that no band identical = $(1- t^r)^b$
 - Prob. that at least 1 band identical = $1- (1- t^r)^b$
+  > i.e. the prob of being allocated into a same bucket and become one of the candidates

 ![](./img/03-04-09-36-12.png)